How eye contact can help or hurt communication

 • Keep eye contact for 4-5 seconds – Once you’ve made eye contact, maintain it for 4 to 5 seconds.
 Then, slowly glance away for a moment, and then reestablish eye contact.

 • Keep in mind where you’re looking – During the times when you break eye contact, try to do so slowly.
 Darting the eyes quickly can be distracting for the other person.
 You should also make an effort to look to one side or the other.
-Looking downward communicates low confidence.
+Looking downward could communicate low confidence.

-• Speak and listen with your eyes – When you’re listening to someone who is speaking to you, it’s important to keep eye contact with them, just as you would if you were the one speaking.
+• Speak and listen with your eyes – When you’re listening to someone who is speaking to you, try to keep eye contact with them, just as you would if you were the one speaking.
 Feel free to smile, nod or use other expressions to let the other person know you’re engaged in the conversation.

-READ NEXT: Eye behaviors of psychopaths
+READ NEXT : Eye behaviors of psychopaths